nitinkash/blog/_posts/2021-04-20-Jargon-Review.md

    - Lots of math T / F: **False**, a lot of libraries have been created to take care of the complex math parts and allow us to focus on training models
    - Lots of data T / F: **False**, a lot of great results have been seen with small amounts of data
-   - Lots of expensive computers T / F: **False**, there are a lot of free and cheap options avaliable to create and deploy deep learning models
+   - Lots of expensive computers T / F: **False**, there are a lot of free and cheap options available to create and deploy deep learning models
    - A PhD T / F: **False**

 1. Name five areas where deep learning is now the best in the world.